varikin/blackbox/docs/README.md

   <img src="images/data_flow.png" />
 </div>

-As you can see, a Photon with a Sensor publishes data to the Particle Cloud.
+As you can see, a Photon with a sensor publishes data to the Particle Cloud.
 The Particle Cloud sends that data to a Google Pub/Sub topic, which in turn passes along the data to a Google Cloud Function.
 The Cloud Function then appends the data to a Google Sheet.
-Finally, a dashboard is configiured that displays the Google Sheet in real time.
+Finally, a dashboard is configured that displays the Google Sheet in real time.
+Technically, at the moment, a dashboard has not been configured because existing solutions do not meet our needs.
+They either offer too limited control over what is graphed or they do not update fast enough.

 It is a lot of moving parts to view the data from the Photon.
 To simplify this, [Terraform](https://www.terraform.io/) is used to create all the Google Cloud infrastructure.